Software Developers working together at a software development company

 Non-local – same country, but requires a flight to be face-to-face.

 This seems to be a personal preference.
 Do you like being in the same room as the team you’re hiring?
-Do you prefer using Google Hangouts for all team interactions?
+Do you prefer using Slack, Google Meet or Zoom for all team interactions?
 Do you plan to take the team to lunch, dinner, or drinks?
 How much face-to-face time do you want?
 Is a 2-3 hour time difference a factor in the decision?

 Great onshore companies will have communication patterns and habits to accommodate clients anywhere, but sometimes it’s hard to replace weekly face-to-face time with the team.